This shows the contents of write data in each address of the System Data Area.

 Backlight OFF |

 When ON, the backlight turns OFF.
 When OFF, the backlight turns ON.
-(The parts placed on the screen function while the LCD is lit.)
+(Touch is enabled while backlight is off.
+Do not inadvertently operate parts such as switches on the screen.)

 |